catherinevee/k8s-kost/DOCKER_DEPLOYMENT.md

 # Docker Deployment Guide

-This guide explains how to run the Kubernetes Cost Optimizer application using Docker containers.
+This guide shows you how to run the Kubernetes Cost Optimizer application using Docker containers.

 ## Prerequisites